Henry John Stephen SMITH (1826–1883)

 The 1881 census shows Smith at home at Museum (or Keeper's) House, which was in Holywell parish, with three servants.
 This time it was Eleanor’s turn to be away: she was visiting the family of James Stephen, a Lincolnshire County Court Judge, at Newport House, Lincoln.

 Henry Smith was reappointed a Fellow of Balliol in 1882, but he died a year later:

-† Henry John Stephen Smith died in Oxford at the age of 56 on 9 February 1883 and was buried at St Sepulchre’s Cemetery on 13 February (burial recorded in the register of St Paul’s Church).
+† Henry John Stephen Smith died at the Keeper's House at the University Museum, Oxford at the age of 56 on 9 February 1883 and was buried at St Sepulchre’s Cemetery on 13 February (burial recorded in the register of St Paul’s Church).

 The following description of the funeral appeared in Jackson’s Oxford Journal on 17 February 1883:

 Funeral of the late Professor Smith